chazzka/clanekforest/clanek.md

 where $e$ is the depth of the current leaf (max_depth in this case), and $n$ is the size of sample $S$ fitting into possibility space $R$, i.e., $n=| S \cap R |>1$,  and $c(n)$ is obtained using harmonic number $H_{n-1}$ such that $c(n)=2\,(H_{n-1}-\frac{n-1}{n})$.

 ## example 1 - novelty approach

-## example 2 - original approach
-Consider the example from Figure X.
+Consider the example from Figure X - novelty.
 Suppose the evaluation of datapoint $P_a = [368.0,79.15]$:
+Before the algortihm starts, the ranges are evaluated.
 - In the first step, after randomly selecting the dimension $d=0$ and split_point $s = 169.38$, the point fits into the possibilty space of the left vertex $\langle 170.06) \times \langle 238.62)$.
 - Since the observed point is out of the input's minmax, it can therefore exceed the given minmax boundaries.
 - In the second step, the dimension $d=0$ and the split_point $s = 212.47$ are selected so the point fits into the space of the left vertex $\langle 212.74 ) \times \langle 238.62)$